QilongDuTony/GNN-final-project/README.md

 The evaluation results will be saved to test_results.csv.

+4. Generative model:

+For generative model, first enter the prompt-generation folder.
+(2) use download_data.py file to firstly download data (3) use encoder_decoder.py to train on data
+(4) use generate_pro_new.py to do a test on the model

 ### Results
 The evaluation results will include the cosine similarity between the predicted text embeddings and the actual text embeddings for each image.
 A higher cosine similarity indicates better performance.